JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ```

 Here, `groupName` is the Gradle group name of the project, and `subproject` is the project name.
-Now we can import Firebase APIs in the `iosMain` source set of that module:
+Now you can import Firebase APIs in the `iosMain` source set of that module:

 ```kotlin
 // subproject/src/iosMain/kotlin/useFirebaseAnalytics.kt